omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of coming up with an elaborate filter expression, it is sometimes more
-straightforward to query results multiple times within a script, and combine
+straightforward to query results multiple times within a script and combine
 them with ``pd.concat``, ``pd.join``, or ``pd.merge``.
 Other functions like
 ``pf.pivot`` and ``pd.pivot_table`` are also often useful in these cases.